-The Cree Board of Health and Social Services of James Bay also informs its citizens, Here is the address to consult :
+The Cree Board of Health and Social Services of James Bay is keeping citizens well informed.

 The Cree Nation Government /Grand Council of the Cree works closely with the Cree Board of Health and provides information to the Cree communities in the form of regular newsletters.

 The Naskapi Nation of Kawawachikamach provides information on its Facebook page: https://www.facebook.com/pg/Kawawachikamach/posts/

 IMPORTANT ANNOUNCEMENT - PARTNERS